nnnkit/all-docs-blogs/docs/javascript/fundamental/6-condition.md

 - Define a new variable.
 Assign the price of vegetables to it.
 - Calculate the average price of these two commodities.

-#### Comparisoin
+#### Comparision

-Take two value using prompt and store them in variables `num1` and `num2`.
+Take two values using prompt and store them in variables `num1` and `num2`.
 Check whether they are equal or not.

-- `alert` true or false base on the entered value.
+- `alert` true or false based on the entered value.
 - if the input value is anything like `true`, `null` or `undefined` alert saying `Enter a valid value`.

 Example: